 Also, Hamilton Beach offers a 5-year warranty.
 This is superb and incredibly rare.
 So it is a true testament to the build quality of their espresso makers.

 The milk frother works pretty well, once it’s warmed up.
 Although it can be a bit aggressive and create big bubbles.
-With a bit of practice, you’ll be frothing a nice microfoam for your cappuccinos and lattes.
+Compared to other budget machines we found it a little harder to use.
+But with a bit of practice, you’ll be getting some nice foam for cappuccinos and lattes.

 Having a milk wand is not a standard addition in the budget market, so definitely a plus.
 It allows you the option for making cafe-style drinks like cappuccinos, lattes, and mochas from the comfort of your own home.